-- 4.2.23 In terms of both fresh water supply and wastewater treatment no significant issues have been identified which would affect the delivery of the Core Strategy.
-Some potential network constraints have been identified but continued close working with UU should mean that these can be tackled and any future issues identified at an early stage. - 4.2.24 In terms of flood risk, Rochdale borough is playing a leading role in both the development of the Greater Manchester SWMP and working with the AGMA partners to deliver strategic and local flood risk management services.
+- 4.2.23 In terms of both fresh water supply and wastewater treatment some existing and future potential network constraints have been identified.
+Continued close working with UU should mean that these can be tackled and any future issues identified at an early stage, addressed through phased delivery of development where required to ensure a co-ordinated approach with current and future delivery of infrastructure. - 4.2.24 In terms of flood risk, Rochdale borough is playing a leading role in both the development of the Greater Manchester SWMP and working with the AGMA partners to deliver strategic and local flood risk management services.
 This demonstrates the boroughs commitment to ensuring that new development takes full account of, and where possible mitigates against, flood risk.